I am sure that at this point, you have heard the statement that content is king.

 First, You Need to Have Content

 The very first thing that you need to do is have content.
 What is it that you are trying to promote?
-There needs to be something for your guest to look at when they land on your site.
+There needs to be something for your guests to look at when they land on your site.
 It should be more than words on a page.
 It should provide the people who clicked over to your site with some value.

 Once you have good content on your page, you can work on getting more out of it.
 It will take some time to learn the ins and outs of what content will work for your business.
-Starting there is a lot of trial and error.
+Starting, there is a lot of trial and error.
 Don’t get frustrated.
-Make sure that you are testing everything and you will be okay!
+Make sure that you are testing everything, and you will be okay!